-Following the instructions of Lambert after being ordained as a priest, Hubert made a passage to Rome to engage with the Pope.
+Following Lambert’s instructions after being ordained as a priest, Hubert made a passage to Rome to engage with the Pope.
 During his meeting with the Pope, the Pope was given a vision of the assassination of Lambert.
 The Pope then ordained Hubert as a Bishop in the church.

-Upon his return to Maastricht, Hubert became the head of the church and continued serving the Lord and giving back to others, even going so far as to donate his entire salary to the poor.
+Upon his return to Maastricht, Hubert became the head of the church and continued serving the Lord and giving back to others, even donating his entire salary to the poor.

 Hubert spent the rest of his days serving others, and his ministry became increasingly popular.
 He went on to become a church leader known to be so dedicated to his beliefs that he even braved evangelizing to pagan worshippers.
 After following the Lord’s will for the rest of his days, Hubert died peacefully in the 727-728 A.D. period and was laid to rest in the Ardennes.